Large deviation rate functions for the partition function in a log-gamma distributed random potential: Proofs for the i.i.d. log-gamma model

-\begin{proof} We give a proof of (b) with some details left sketchy.
+\end{longlist} \end{lemma} \begin{pf} We give a proof of (b) with some details left sketchy.
 Part (a) has a similar proof.
-We bound $Z^{(\theta)}_{\fl{ns}, \fl{nt}}$ from below by considering a subset of lattice paths, arranged in a collection of i.i.d.\ partition functions over subsets of the rectangle.
+We bound $Z^{(\theta)}_{\lfloor{ns}\rfloor, \lfloor{nt}\rfloor}$ from below by considering a subset of lattice paths, arranged in a collection of i.i.d. partition functions over subsets of the rectangle.